-WwTW Phasing of Development Atherstone Capacity for majority of planned growth, timing of permit exceedance unknown due to unknown NWBC housing trajectory Bedworth (Marston Lane) Capacity for all planned growth with some spare capacity for further growth Bramcote Capacity for planned growth with some spare capacity for further growth Brinklow Capacity for planned growth with some spare capacity for further growth Bulkington Capacity for planned growth with some spare capacity for further growth Church Lawford Capacity for planned growth with some spare capacity for further growth Churchover Capacity for planned growth up to 2021, based on Rugby Borough Council (RBC) Housing Trajectory 2015 Coleshill Capacity for planned growth - capacity for further growth is dependent on levels of growth outside of the study area Grendon Capacity for planned growth with some spare capacity for further growth
+WwTW RAG assessment result Atherstone Limited capacity for planned growth, exact timing of upgrades to be confirmed following publication of NWBC housing trajectory.
+Will require conventional and possibly non-conventional treatment process upgrades and flow upgrades to meet river quality targets.
+Bedworth (Marston Lane) Capacity for all planned growth with capacity for growth beyond the plan period Bramcote Capacity for all planned growth with capacity for growth beyond the plan period Brinklow Capacity for all planned growth with capacity for growth beyond the plan period Bulkington Capacity for all planned growth with capacity for growth beyond the plan period Church Lawford Capacity for all planned growth with capacity for growth beyond the plan period Churchover Capacity for planned growth up to 2021, based on Rugby Borough Council (RBC) Housing Trajectory 2015.
+Will require conventional treatment process upgrades and flow upgrades to meet river quality targets.
+Coleshill Capacity for all planned growth with capacity for growth beyond the plan period - capacity dependent on levels of growth outside of the study area.